hmmratac

 --cutoff-analysis-only

 Only run the cutoff analysis and output a report.
-After generating the report, the process will stop.
+After generating the report, the whole process will stop.
+By default, the cutoff analysis will be included in the whole process, but won’t quit after the report is generated.
 The report will help user decide the three crucial parameters for -l, -u, and -c.
 So it’s highly recommanded to run this first!
 Please read the report and instructions in Choices of cutoff values on how to decide the three crucial parameters.
+The resolution of cutoff analysis can be controlled by --cutoff-analysis-max and --cutoff-analysis-steps options.

 -u HMM_UPPER / --upper HMM_UPPER